 Coll is also pleasingly free of tourism, making a visit to this gem of an island a real step back in time.
-Discover Coll in this complete guide which includes an overview, visiting advice, and a virtual tour.
+Explore and discover Coll in this complete guide which includes an overview and visiting advice.

 One of my favourite Tiree beaches (click the link to see my guide) is Caolas on the northern tip, which has spectacular views of the tiny island of Gunna and the much larger Isle of Coll.

 Coll was always a mystery to me and I’ve yearned to explore it ever since I first caught sight of it, which is why I made a point of booking an overnight stay during a recent break on Tiree.

 If you’re not sure where Coll is, it’s basically immediately west of Mull and north of Tiree on Scotland’s west coast.

 Journey times to Coll by ferry are around two to three hours from Oban and just under one hour from Tiree, making the latter the preferred option for brief overnight stays.

 The ferry terminal is located midway on the eastern side of the island, a mile or so from the largest settlement of Arinagour.
 There’s not much at the terminal other than a waiting room and a car park, so from there I suggest heading straight to the village.

 There are only 200 permanent residents on the entire island so as you might expect Arinagour is rather small, though it does have an excellent hotel, a café, and a wee shop.